Fluor (NYSE:FLR) Issues FY 2021 Earnings Guidance

-Fluor (NYSE:FLR) updated its FY 2021 earnings guidance on Friday.
-The company provided earnings per share guidance of $0.600-$0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.560.
+Fluor (NYSE:FLR) issued an update on its FY 2021 earnings guidance on Friday morning.
+The company provided earnings per share (EPS) guidance of $0.600-$0.800 for the period, compared to the Thomson Reuters consensus estimate of $0.560.
 The company issued revenue guidance of -.

-Several research firms have recently weighed in on FLR.
-Barclays cut their target price on shares of Fluor from $27.00 to $22.00 and set an equal weight rating for the company in a report on Monday, August 9th.
-Citigroup cut their target price on shares of Fluor from $23.00 to $20.00 and set a neutral rating for the company in a report on Thursday, July 22nd.
-Finally, Zacks Investment Research raised shares of Fluor from a strong sell rating to a hold rating and set a $24.00 target price for the company in a report on Friday, April 30th.
-Six research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus price target of $18.33.
+A number of equities research analysts have recently issued reports on the company.
+Citigroup reduced their price objective on Fluor from $23.00 to $20.00 and set a neutral rating for the company in a report on Thursday, July 22nd.
+Barclays dropped their price target on shares of Fluor from $27.00 to $22.00 and set an equal weight rating for the company in a research report on Monday, August 9th.
+Finally, Zacks Investment Research upgraded shares of Fluor from a strong sell rating to a hold rating and set a $24.00 price target for the company in a research report on Friday, April 30th.
+Six analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+Fluor currently has an average rating of Hold and a consensus price target of $18.33.

-A hedge fund recently raised its stake in Fluor stock.
-Morgan Stanley grew its holdings in shares of Fluor Co.
-(NYSE:FLR) by 18.8% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 1,701,145 shares of the construction company’s stock after purchasing an additional 269,355 shares during the quarter.
-Morgan Stanley owned approximately 1.20% of Fluor worth $30,110,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in Fluor stock.
+Morgan Stanley raised its position in shares of Fluor Co.
+(NYSE:FLR) by 18.8% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,701,145 shares of the construction company’s stock after acquiring an additional 269,355 shares during the quarter.
+Morgan Stanley owned about 1.20% of Fluor worth $30,110,000 as of its most recent SEC filing.
 68.34% of the stock is currently owned by hedge funds and other institutional investors.

 Fluor Corp. operates as a holding company.
 The firm engages in the provision of engineering, procurement, construction, fabrication and modularization, operations, maintenance and asset integrity, as well as project management services, on a global basis.
 It operates through the following segments: Energy & Chemicals, Mining & Industrial, Infrastructure & Power, Diversified Services and Government.